avattt/fluidreview-jquery/README.md

 # How these files are organization

 jquery code is added to EACH page in the application.
 For instance, the GOS Pre-Application has multiple form tasks, and some form tasks have multiple pages.
-So, something like the adjust-margins blob (https://github.com/avattt/fluidreview-jquery/blob/master/s-adjust-formmargins) will need to be pasted into EACH page used.
+So, something like the adjust-margins blob (https://github.com/avattt/fluidreview-jquery/blob/master/S-adjust-formmargins) will need to be pasted into EACH page used.

 So, this repository is organized as a library of jquery snippets.
 Each file that begins with S- (for snippet) has one example of one goal accomplished by one snippet of code, so it is easy to find specific code if it needs to be re-used in future customization of the application.

+There is one exception: FR-preapp-990worksheet -- because the 990 Worksheet is complex, with multiple different types of functions and steps working together, that page is it's own example rather than being broken down into it's components.
+This might be a task for later.

 The goal is to create a second category of files with a FR- prefix (for FluidReview) in order to have an actual copy of the javascript used on each page.